 Favoring “comprehensive immigration reform” legislation that would “offer hardworking immigrants an earned pathway to citizenship,” Maloney has co-sponsored many bills designed to help pave such a path.
 She is also a longtime supporter of the DREAM Act, intended to normalize the status of illegal immigrants who first came to the U.S. as minors and are still younger than 35.

-For additional information on Maloney’s voting record on a range of key issues, click here.
+For information on Maloney’s voting record on a wide range of key issues, click here.

 Maloney is a member of Americans for Democratic Action, Common Cause, the National Organization for Women, and the Sierra Club of New York City.
-Her political campaigns have been supported and/or endorsed by the Council for a Livable World, EMILY’s List, the Working Families Party, Gloria Steinem, and the Socialist International affiliate and economist Joseph Stiglitz.
+Her political campaigns have been supported and/or endorsed by the Council for a Livable World, EMILY’s List, the Working Families Party, Gloria Steinem, and economist Joseph Stiglitz (an affiliate of the Socialist International).